 Browning’s membership in the Black Rock Forest Consortium provides an excellent resource for science studies as well as opportunities for interdisciplinary work.

 This Form V and VI course is frequently taken as the third laboratory science course for students who want a strong science background.
-Like the Physics IV course, this is a survey course covering mechanics, Newton’s laws, momentum and energy, thermodynamics, waves, optics, electricity and magnetism using algebra and trigonometry on a regular basis.
+This is a survey course covering mechanics, Newton’s laws, momentum and energy, thermodynamics, waves, optics, electricity and magnetism, using algebra and trigonometry on a regular basis.
 A strong experimental component weaves through the entire course.
-Text: Zitzewitz, “Physics: Principles and Problems”

 Science, Technology, and Society

-Focusing on one or more topics, this course for students in Form V and VI examines the complex interaction between science and society.
-Recent topics have included: Politics, Education, and the Media; Technology in the U.S. West; and Communications Technologies and the Nature of Complex Systems.
+Focusing on one or more topics, this course for students in Forms V and VI examines the complex interaction between science and society.
+Recent topics have included: politics, education and the media; technology in the U.S. West; and communications technologies and the nature of complex systems.
 Texts and readings vary depending on the topic.

 This college-level course extends the conceptual foundation provided in the introductory course.
 Advanced chemistry presents more sophisticated analytical laboratory methods as well as delving more deeply into atomic theory, chemical and molecular bonding, states of matter, chemical reactions, thermodynamics, and nuclear chemistry.
-Outstanding performance in Chemistry IV or V is a prerequisite.
-Text: Chang, Chemistry.
+At the end of this course, students should be able to take the AP Chemistry test.
+Outstanding performance in Chemistry IV is a prerequisite.
+Text: Chang, Chemistry

 This advanced course extends the depth of mechanics topics studied in introductory courses and broadens the perspective with additional topics selected from thermodynamics, special relativity, and optics.
 Calculus tools are used periodically and are reviewed as needed.
-Outstanding performance in Physics IV or V is a prerequisite, and Calculus is a corequisite.
+At the end of this course, students should be able to take the AP Physics C test.
+Outstanding performance in Physics IV or Advanced Physics 1 is a prerequisite, and Calculus is a corequisite.
 Text: Tipler, Physics: For Scientists and Engineers 6e